Sanctions Screening: Challenges and Control Considerations

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-Economic sanctions have evolved in complexity over time.
-Total embargoes were formerly common, and were enacted to completely block trade with disfavoured countries.
-List-based sanctions were later introduced, specifically targeting people and entities rather than entire countries.
-The most well-known list-based sanctions are those maintained by the US, published in the Office of Foreign Assets Control’s (OFAC) Specially Designated Nationals and Blocked Persons (SDN) List.
-More finely targeted sanctions result in fewer unintended collateral consequences than embargoes but are often more difficult to comply with.
-Screening against targeted sanctions lists presents considerable challenges, given the complex corporate structures used to obscure underlying sanctioned parties, the inherent difficulties in name matching, and difficulties in screening for entities that are, directly or indirectly, 50 per cent or more owned in the aggregate by sanctioned parties, under OFAC’s 50 Percent Rule.
+Economic sanctions have evolved dramatically over the past few years, and especially after Russia’s February 2022 invasion of Ukraine.
+The resulting sanctions are unprecedented in number, scope, complexity and type.
+While governments are increasingly turning to highly specific measures that prohibit particular types of transactions, list-based sanctions, which broadly prohibit business dealings with specific persons and entities rather than entire countries or geographic regions, remain the most frequently deployed type of sanctions.
+The best-known list-based sanctions are those maintained by the US Office of Foreign Assets Control (OFAC) and published on its Specially Designated Nationals and Blocked Persons (SDN) List.
+These finely targeted sanctions generally result in fewer unintended collateral consequences than do country-based measures, but they can often be more difficult to comply with.
+In 2022, further additions have been made to SDN lists, by jurisdictions such as the EU and UK, which has added to the complexity of maintaining current lists.
+Screening against targeted sanctions lists presents considerable challenges, given the complex corporate structures used to obscure underlying sanctioned parties, the inherent difficulties in name matching and the difficulties in screening for entities that are, directly or indirectly, 50 per cent or more owned in the aggregate by sanctioned parties, under OFAC’s 50 Percent Rule.

-An example of increasing complexity are sanctions that address both entities and their underlying activities.
-For example, the US sectoral sanctions introduced in 2014 in response to Russia’s annexation of Crimea target certain specified sectors of the Russian economy (especially energy, finance and armaments), prohibiting certain types of activity by US persons with identified individuals or entities operating in those sectors.
-More recently, following Russia’s invasion of Ukraine in 2022, there were additional sectoral sanctions imposed, which limit specific investment activities, among other things, with Russian entities.
-This new type of sanctions added another level of complexity to compliance.
+An example of this increasing complexity are sanctions that address both entities and their underlying activities.
+Following Russia’s invasion of Ukraine in 2022, additional sanctions to the 2014 sectoral sanctions were imposed, which limit specific investment activities, among other things, with Russian entities.
+This new type of sanction added another level of complexity to compliance.
 Existing challenges in correctly identifying sanctioned parties were compounded by the requirement to also understand the nature of the proposed transaction by the customer.

 Sanctions screening failures have figured prominently in a number of OFAC penalty settlements with both financial institutions and non-financial entities.
 To this end, we discuss current regulatory guidance for a successful sanctions screening programme, how screening relates to the core elements of the overall sanctions compliance programme, examples of enforcement actions focusing on screening failures, and screening in the context of a sanctions investigation.